 Oooh, AppleCare+ too?
 What does that cover and cost?

-AppleCare+ is the company's iPhone-specific version of their popular AppleCare support service: It covers all the awesome telephone support and software advice that a regular AppleCare subscription does, and tacks on coverage for two accidental damage incidents.
+AppleCare+ is the company's enhanced version of their popular AppleCare support service: It covers all the awesome telephone support and software advice that a regular AppleCare subscription does and tacks on coverage for unlimited accidental damage incidents.

-Now, when I say "coverage," that really just means "option to pay $100 for a new iPhone after you drown your old one or $29 for a cracked screen."
-It's not a cheap repair—but it's much cheaper than if you broke your screen sans AppleCare+.
-(Take it from someone who had to pony up after shattering her AppleCare-less iPhone 6 on concrete.
-Not fun.)
+Now, when I say "coverage," that really just means "option to pay $99 for a new iPhone after you break it or $29 for a cracked screen."
+It's not a free repair—but it's much cheaper than if you broke your iPhone without AppleCare+.

-Normally, AppleCare+ costs $129 for two years when you purchase your device; with the iPhone Upgrade Program, you get AppleCare+ as part of your monthly fee.
+Normally, AppleCare+ costs $199 for two years when you purchase your device; with the iPhone Upgrade Program, you get AppleCare+ as part of your monthly fee, broken into 24 installments.

 How long do I pay this monthly fee?

-When you sign up, you're contracted with Apple (and its loan partner, Citizens Bank) for 24 months (two years).
+When you sign up, you're contracted with Apple (and its loan partner, Citizen One) for 24 months (two years).
 You can upgrade to the next-generation iPhone after only 12 months of payment; when you do so, you're essentially renewing your 24-month hardware contract with Apple (and Citizens).